 DR. GREG DUNN IN COLLABORATION WITH DR. BRIAN EDWARDS

-Brain Machine Interface is the very first and largest etching of its kind to ever be made available to the public.
 Microetchings are handmade lithographs that manipulate light on a microscopic scale to control the reflectivity of metallic surfaces in precise ways.
 These techniques were invented by Dr. Greg Dunn and his colleague Dr. Brian Edwards in order to change the way in which the viewer experiences a painting.
-Please note that microetchings are designed to evolve based on the moving perspective of the viewer and are impossible to capture in still images.
+Please note that these microetchings are designed to evolve based on the moving perspective of the viewer and are impossible to capture in still images.